vkurko/calendar/README.md

 - Type `EventSource[]`
 - Default `[]`

-Array of EventSource objects that will provide EventCalendar with data about events.
+Array of EventSource objects that will provide the Event Calendar with data about events.

 This option is used instead of the `events` option.